 Magnetic field modification of charging currents

 Charged particles gyrate around magnetic field lines under the v×B effect.
-Where fields are intense and electron energies are small (e.g. ambient electrons in LEO and secondary and photo-electrons generally), gyro-radii may be small.
+Where fields are intense and electron energies are small (e.g. ambient electrons in LEO and secondary and photo-electrons generally), gyro-radii can be small.
 This modifies the charging currents, e.g. by restricting photo-emission.

 Current collection and grounding to the plasma